jrc03c/js-plot-tools/readme.md

 #### `.hydrate(obj)` (static)

-This method returns a `BrowserPlotter` given a previously dehydrated plotter instance.
+This static method returns a `BrowserPlotter` given a previously dehydrated plotter instance.
 For example (in the browser):

 ```js
 const plot1 = new Plotter()